 Visual & Performing Arts Gifted Identification

-The window for referring students for gifted identification in the visual or performing arts will re-open when the school year begins.
+The window for referring students for gifted identification in the visual or performing arts is open now through January 15, 2021.
 Referral forms can be found here.

 How are students identified as Gifted and Talented in the visual and performing arts?